The manuscript of the full-length original paper or minireview in general:

-The list of the papers cited (Literature) must be arranged alphabetically according to the last name of the first author and not numbered.
+The list of the papers cited (Literature) is organized alphabetically according to the last name of the first author and not numbered.
 The reference list is organized alphabetically by author’s last name.
 When there is more than one work by the author, those works are organized chronologically.
 Authors’ first names are rendered as capitals after their surnames as in an example: Nowak BS, Smith J, Coward PP. Papers with one only author are listed in chronological order (the earliest first); papers with two authors are listed alphabetically according to the last name of the first author and by the last name of the second author; paper with three or more authors appear as those with two authors and are listed chronologically.
-When the paper has more than ten authors, give the names of the first ten, followed by “and others”.
-For citations of books, books chapters, thesis, printed conference proceedings etc. see examples given below.